 Bounding Box: The position and extents of the dataset layer in voxel coordinates.
 The format is

-Teams allowed to access this dataset: Defines which teams of your organization have access to this dataset.
-By default no team has access but admins and team managers can see and edit the dataset.
+Teams allowed to access this dataset: Defines which teams of your organization have permission to work with this dataset.
+By default, no team has access, but users with admin and team manager roles can see and edit the dataset.